9cGU/MicrobiotR/README.md

 ## Overview

-MicroBiotR is a comprehensive R pipeline developed for Analysis between Microbiota And host phenotype such as HC vs IBD.
+MicroBiotR is a comprehensive R pipeline developed for analysis between microbiota And host phenotype such as HC vs disease.
 The package delivers a robust framework for examining microbiota flowcytometry, aiming to pinpoint difference of bacterial community composition potentially linked to environmental factors and host phenotypes.

 ## Key Features